 Date Day co 62 unt 31 Activity 26/09/2022 0 A referral is received from a primary care general practitioner.
-Patient is a 60-year-old woman who has persistent cough with some haemoptysis.
-A chest X- has been ordered.
+Patient is a 60-year-old woman who hapersistent cough with some haemoptysis.
+A chest x has been ordered.
 28/09/2022 2 Triaged by respiratory medicine service be seen within two weeks and with a cancer.
 X-ray report is suspicious of a high suspicion of 07/10/2022 11 First specialist assessment (FSA).
-T a visiting clinician at a first specialist their local hospital (District of domic clinician arranged for the necessary performed. assessment in ile).
-At the FSA the 15/10/2022 19 Test result reports including biopsy results are available from the laboratory.
-16/10/2022 20 Clinical nurse specialist phones patient to discuss results and referral to Thoracic Surgeon at the regiona hospital.
-21/10/2022 25 FSA: the patient sees thoracic surge hospital.
-Test results reviewed and t cancer and role of surgery as a treat discussed with patient. he diagnosis of 23/10/2022 27 0 The patient phones clinic agreeing to the the term of term o have surgery.
+The patient seen a visiting clinician at a first specialist assessment in their local hospital (District of domicile).
+At the FSA the clinician arranged for the necessary investigations to performed.
+15/10/2022 19 Test result reports including biopsy results are available from the laboratory.
+16/10/2022 20 Clinical nurse specialist phones patient to discuss results and referral to Thoracic Surgeon at the regional hospital.
+21/10/2022 25 FSA: the patient sees thoracic surgeon at the regional hospital.
+Test results reviewed and the diagnosis of cancer and role of surgery as a treatment option is discussed with patient.
+23/10/2022 27 0 The patient phones clinic agreeing to theatre booking is requested. o have surgery.
 A 24/10/2022 28 1 The patient's case is presented at the thoracic cancer multidisciplinary meeting (MDM).
 At the MDM, surgery is confirmed as the best treatment option.
 01/11/2022 36 9 Patient admitted as an inpatient under thoracic surgeon at the regional hospital.
 02/11/2022 37 10 Patient has surgery and the lung tumour is removed.
-FCT indicator pathway stops here 22/11/2022 Patient has an outpatient follow-up at local HOSPITAL.
+FCT indicator pathway stops here 22/11/2022 Patient has an outpatient follow-up a at local HOSPITAL.